Umbogintwini: Umbogintwini Village

 The north-eastern part of Umbogintwini, known as "the village," is a small residential area situated between the railway and the N2.
 It features a post office, a primary school, and a park.

 Arbour Town

 The south-eastern part of Umbogintwini, known as Arbour Town, is a mixed-use precinct situated between the railway and the N2.
 It features two shopping centres: the Galleria Mall, the largest shopping centre south of Durban, and Arbour Crossing.
 Arbour Town has seen consistent growth with the development of a Makro outlet and the addition of several auto sales facilities and drive-thru restaurants.

 Geography

+Umbogintwini is bounded on the north by the eZimbokodweni River, beyond which lies the suburb of Lotus Park and on the east by the N2 freeway, beyond which lies the coastal suburb of Athlone Park.
+On the south it is mostly bounded by Moss Kolnik Drive, beyond which lies the coastal town of eManzimtoti and on the west by Wanda Cele Road, beyond which lies the township of eZimbokodweni.

-Umbogintwini is located about 8 kilometres (5 miles) north-west of the eManzimtoti CBD, along the southern banks of the eZimbokodweni River.
-Its neighbouring suburbs include Lotus Park to the north, Athlone Park to the east, eManzimtoti to the south, and eZimbokodweni to the west.
-The suburb forms the southernmost part of the South Durban Basin, which is a heavily industrialised region located south of Durban.
+Moreover, the suburb forms the southernmost part of the South Durban Basin, which is a heavily industrialised region located south of Durban.